 top of page

-• 4 min read
+• 3 min read

 The monsoon is more than just a season; it is a mood, a feeling that colors the daily lives of farming families.
 When I paint, I focus on the emotional weight carried by the weather.
 The deep greys and blues I use are not just colors but expressions of the heaviness of the sky and the hope it brings for the crops below.
 These tones reflect the tension between struggle and renewal.

-Weather as a Storyteller
+Weather as a Storyteller: The Rhythm of Life

 Weather shapes the rhythm of rural life.
 The monsoon dictates when seeds are sown, when families gather indoors, and when the earth bursts with new growth.
 As an artist, I see weather as a storyteller, revealing the intimate relationship between people and nature.

+In my paintings, I often depict scenes of daily life in rural India during the monsoon: a mother covering her child with a shawl, a farmer in the fields.
+Life is tough but full of love and raw nature, with a simplicity we all crave.
 This approach connects my work to the broader tradition of Indian art, where nature and human life are deeply intertwined.
 Yet, my perspective as a UK artist adds a layer of distance and reflection, allowing me to explore these themes with both familiarity and curiosity.

-Techniques That Capture the Monsoon
+Techniques That Capture the Monsoon: Crafting Emotion

 To convey the mood of the monsoon, I use specific techniques in my paintings: